anexia-it/vue-ui-components/README.md

 The library can easily be included into existing projects.
 **ui.umd.js** this is the UMD version of our project.
 These are modules which are capable of working everywhere, be it in the client, on the server or elsewhere.
 **ui.umd.min.js** this is the minified version.
 This version is used to be included directly into websites using the &lt;script&gt; tag.
 **ui.common.js** this is a commonJS bundle for consuming via bundlers
+**ui.css** due to the compatibility with NUXT, we are not able to inject the style via javascript.
+So the style is being rendered to a single css file, that has to be imported/included, when using the UI tool.

 ### Run your unit tests
 ```